graphopedia-xyz/graphopedia/bubble-chart/index.md

 Bubble charts can be created using templates in MS PowerPoint, MS Excel, Apple Keynote and Apple Numbers.
 These common programs already have pre-built tools that create bubble charts.
 An interactive bubble chart can be created on Gapminder, which is free desktop software used by Hans Rosling.

+### Alternative Charts

+An alternative to bubble charts is the [Marimekko chart](marimekko-chart).
+Because in a Marimekko chart we are comparing areas of rectangles, we can read precise values off the chart as well as quickly approximate with how the shapes compare in size.

+Another alternative for bubble charts with groups can be a [tree map](tree-map).

 ### Variations